 3.)
 Small Class Sizes

-Many mainland American universities are packed full to maximize profits.
+Many mainland American universities pack themselves full to maximize profits.
 An American medical school might have hundreds of students for a single medical sciences course.
 However, Caribbean medical schools’ emphasis on accessibility often translates to much smaller class sizes.
-For students that head down south for their education, the days of packed classrooms are over.
-A Caribbean medical university offers all the 1-on-1 time necessary for a student to truly gain an understanding of a rigorous course.
-Your education is truly their top priority.

 4.)
 Prestigious Schools & Accredited Programs

-However, it is important to note that every school is different, and there are certainly ones who continue to give all Caribbean medical schools a bad name.
-Let’s look at the United States Medical Licensing Examination (USMLE).
 For US students, 94% pass it on their first attempt, while internationally, 72% do.
 For Caribbean schools, there is a wide variety of pass percentages.
 The highest pass rate for a Caribbean school is around 85%, but the lowest falls below 20%.
-What does this mean?
-That a prospective student should do ample research before picking a school to guarantee their preferred residency match.

-In the Caribbean, there are a big four of St. George, American University School of Medicine, SABA, and Ross, with the newer American University School of Medicine Aruba (AUSOMA) starting to join that elite tier.
 Start your search with those five and expand outward to others.
 Also, keep in mind where you want your residency.
 Not all states have the same accreditation requirements; be sure to check your state’s local policy.

 5.)
 Study Abroad Safely